ebshimizu/stats-of-the-storm/docs/README.md

 **HotS updated, but the parser doesn't work?**
 The parser in this app is tied to Blizzard's [heroprotocol](https://github.com/Blizzard/heroprotocol) library.
 When this library updates, I will push an update for the app as soon as I can.
-It sometimes takes a few days for the heroprotocol repository to update.
+It may take longer to update if a new hero is added, as I then have to make sure the heroes-talents repository is also updated.

 **Why don't I see all the players in the Player Details page?**
 Personal databases have a lot of players that only show up once or twice.
 In order to keep the